jsnowdon99/tictactoe/README.md

 # tictactoe

-# To run this program, you must install pygame
+# To run this python program, you must install pygame

 pip install pygame